Unit-free and robust detection of differential expression from RNA-Seq data: A penalized likelihood approach

 \subsection{The model}

 Suppose there are a total of $m$ genes measured in $S$ groups of experiments with $n_1,\ldots,n_S$ samples, respectively.
-Let $x_{sij}, s=1,\ldots,S, i=1,\ldots,m, j=1,\ldots,n_s$ be log-transformed gene expression measurements (a small positive number is usually added before taking logarithm) for the $i$-th gene from the $j$-th sample in the $s$-th group.
+Let $x_{sij}, s=1,\ldots,S, i=1,\ldots,m, j=1,\ldots,n_s$ be log-transformed gene expression measurement for the $i$-th gene in the $j$-th sample in the $s$-th group.
+Here, $x_{sij}$ can be gene expression measurement summarized in units such as log(count), log(CPM), log(RPKM) or log(TPM), while a small positive number is usually added to the raw read count before any calculation to avoid taking logarithm of zero.
 The following statistical model is assumed

 where $\mu_{si}$ is the mean of log-transformed expression levels of gene $i$ in group $s$, $d_{sj}$ is a scaling factor (e.g., $\log(\mbox{sequencing depth})$ or $\log(\mbox{library size})$) for sample $j$ in group $s$ and $\sigma^2_{i}$ is the variance of log-transformed expression levels of gene $i$ across all $S$ groups.
 Here we assume that the log-transformation stabilizes the variances and makes them roughly the same across groups (yet can still be different across genes).
 Nevertheless, our model can be extended to accommodate heteroscedastic variances across groups.